 In order to report a dog food or treat to the FDA, you will definitely need the following:

 - Description of the product – Describe if you found the product in an unusual state – if the package was puffed, leaking or there was something wrong with it before you opened it.

 - Contents – If the package was fine, was there any foul odor or anything unusual about the texture or consistency of the product.

 - Details of the purchase – You will need exact details of when and where you purchased this from and when you opened it.
 Bills are an added bonus if you’ve saved them.
 You will also need the packaging it came in.
 If you have been emptying your dog food in a box, it might create a problem because it will be mooted, if the contamination happened in the box.

-- Complete Product Details – Even if you have saved the packaging you will need important information like the batch number, manufacturing date, expiry date, etc. of the product.
+- Complete Product Details – Even if you have saved the packaging, you will need important information like the product’s batch number, manufacturing date, expiry date, etc.